Master of Business Administration Curriculum

 Learning Objectives

-Describe and apply current and evolving marketing frameworks to both high tech and non-high tech environments.
-Integrate marketing processes with other traditional business elements to develop creative strategies and plans to further institutional objectives.
-Utilize marketing concepts and approaches to optimize customer satisfaction and contribute to societal well-being
+The Marketing Concentration focuses on understanding and applying both current and evolving marketing frameworks across a diverse range of environments, encompassing both the high-tech sector and more traditional industries.
+Students will learn to integrate core marketing processes with other fundamental business elements to develop creative and effective strategies and plans that support broader institutional objectives.
+Furthermore, the program emphasizes the utilization of key marketing concepts and approaches to optimize customer satisfaction and contribute positively to societal well-being.

 Requirements

-• 12 units of any graduate level MKTG elective courses.
+• 12 units of any graduate-level MKTG elective courses, with the exception of MKTG 3701.
 Core MKTG courses may not be used to satisfy concentration requirements.

 Individual Studies Concentration